 \section{Introduction}

-Learning from graph data is useful in a variety of domains due to the ubiquitous presence of graphs around us, ranging from molecules to social networks and transportation networks.
-It may be argued that "graphs are the main modality of data we receive from nature" \citep{EverythingConnected}.
-In general machine learning methods designed to learn patterns in graph data fall into two paradigms: message-passing graph neural networks (MP-GNNs), where vector messages are exchanged between neighboring nodes and updated using neural networks \citep{Bruna, Quantum}, and more recently transformers \citep{Vaswani} --originally designed for Natural Language Processing (NLP) tasks-- for graph data, which feature long-range connections between nodes for faster information exchange albeit with a loss of graph inductive biases \citep{DwivediBresson,SAN,StructureAware,Ying,GraphGPS,Hussain,zhang2023rethinking}.
+Learning useful representations from graph data is important in a variety of domains due to the ubiquitous presence of graphs around us, ranging from molecules to social and transportation networks.
+It may well be argued that "graphs are the main modality of data we receive from nature" \citep{EverythingConnected}.
+In general, machine learning methods designed to learn patterns from graph data fall into two paradigms: message-passing graph neural networks (MP-GNNs), where vector messages are exchanged between neighboring nodes and updated using neural networks \citep{Bruna, Quantum}, and more recently Transformers \citep{Vaswani} --originally designed for Natural Language Processing (NLP) tasks-- for graph data, which feature long-range connections between nodes for faster information exchange albeit with a loss of graph inductive biases \citep{DwivediBresson,SAN,StructureAware,Ying,GraphGPS,Hussain,zhang2023rethinking}.

 In many ways, MP-GNNs and Graph Transformers have complementary strengths and weaknesses.
-While MP-GNNs have strong graph inductive biases due to the sharing of messages among local neighbors, they suffer from issues such as over-squashing \citep{alon2021on,topping2022understanding}, over-smoothing \citep{deeper,Oono2020Graph} and expressivity concerns (upper bounded by the 1-Weisfeiler-Lehman isomorphism test) \citep{xu2018how,Loukas2020What,WL}.
-On the other hand, Graph Transformers do not suffer from these issues at the expense of lacking graph inductive biases (forgoing locality with all-to-all connectivity between nodes), possibility of over-fitting and quadratic computational and memory complexity.
+While MP-GNNs have strong graph inductive biases due to sharing of messages within local neighborhoods, they suffer from issues such as over-squashing \citep{alon2021on,topping2022understanding}, over-smoothing \citep{deeper,Oono2020Graph} and expressivity concerns (upper bounded by the 1-Weisfeiler-Lehman isomorphism test) \citep{xu2018how,Loukas2020What,WL}.
+On the other hand, Graph Transformers do not suffer from these issues, at the expense of losing graph connectivity information (forgoing locality in favor of all-to-all connectivity between nodes), possibility of over-fitting and quadratic computational and memory complexity.
 Due to their complementary benefits, researchers have (successfully) tried to merge the two paradigms together into one architecture with GraphGPS in \citet{GraphGPS}.